 Didn’t have a chance to shovel the snow in your backyard?
 Perfect!
 Personally, I love backyard engagement photos because they offer the best of two worlds.
 They feel as cozy as at-home engagement pics while bringing in some natural elements to your photos.
 Who doesn’t love the snow?
 You can build a snowman or even have a snowball fight.
 It will add a majorly playful vibe to your pictures.

 Tips: Don’t know what to do in front of the camera?
 Let your love keep you warm!
 Give your partner a nice hug and kiss each other’s hands to warm them up.
 It will make for some really romantic and natural-looking photos!

 Channel your inner Frozen and dress up for your winter shoot!
 Long velvet dresses and neat tuxedos look perfect in winter engagement photos and leave everyone heart-eyed.
 Your pictures will look like you just stepped straight out of a fairytale!

-Tips: If you’re wearing heels and you’re planning on taking your engagement photos in nature, don’t forget to bring heel stoppers.
-It will help your photo shoot go smoothly and you won’t be sinking into the ground!
+Tips: If you’re wearing heels and you’re planning on taking your winter engagement photos out in nature, don’t forget to bring heel stoppers.
+It will help your photoshoot go smoothly and you won’t be sinking into the ground!